 It also clears the WordPress database of previously stored spam every few days, preventing it from slowing down.
 Moreover, the plugin displays spam statistics and emails the daily spam blockage statistics to the moderators.

-Cerber is a powerful anti-spam WordPress plugin that can be of tremendous help when dealing with spam, attacks, malware and other inconvenience.
+Cerber is a powerful anti-spam WordPress plugin that can greatly help when dealing with spam, attacks, malware and other inconvenience.
 As for spam specifically, Cerber activates its engines and Google reCAPTCHA for comments, contacts and registrations.
 With Cerber, you can also limit login attempts, monitor logins, create black and white IP access lists and generate a custom login URL.

-Cerber sure has a broad spectrum of features that you can take to your advantage for your information.
-By utilizing the impressive Cerber, you can now protect your blogs or websites with an anti-spam tool.
-Let’s continue with blocking users that attempt to log in with a prohibited username and stopping user enumeration.
+Cerber sure has a broad spectrum of features you can use to your advantage for your information.
+Using the impressive Cerber, you can now protect your blogs or websites with an anti-spam tool.
+Let’s continue blocking users who attempt to log in with a prohibited username and stopping user enumeration.
 Let your web space run smoothly and seamlessly without any hitches.
 Achieve this result without breaking a single drop of sweat thanks to Cerber.

 At this time, you might be getting a ton of spammy comments that you would like to eliminate.
 You are in luck, Anti-spam is the perfect example of an excellent solution to block comment spam.
 Do you know what’s best?
 Anti-spam is – hence the name – a WordPress plugin that gets rid of annoying spam.
 When it comes to Anti-spam, all it takes is to download and install the plugin and you are ready to roll.
 Indeed, there is no need to performing any editing and setting up; Anti-spam works upon installation.